Competitive Grant Opportunities

 The Latina Giving Circle of Greater Kansas City (LGC) was formed in 2013 to provide support to non-profit organizations that provide programs that improve the quality of life for Latina women and girls in the greater Kansas City area.
 The LGC also seeks to promote philanthropic education and giving among Latinas in our community.

 The Northland Community Foundation (NCF), an affiliate of the Greater Kansas City Community Foundation, seeks to improve the quality of life in the Northland by increasing charitable giving, connecting donors to community needs they care about and providing leadership on critical community issues.
-This request for proposals (RFP) focuses specifically on collaborative behavior health initiatives and opportunities for children/youth in the Northland.
-By using an RFP approach, NCF aims to solicit the best thinking of nonprofit organizations, public sector agencies, research institutions and other entities serving Clay and Platte counties.
+By using an RFP approach, NCF aims to solicit the best thinking of nonprofit organizations, public sector agencies, research institutions, and other entities serving Clay and Platte counties.

 Northland Giving Circle (NGC) is a group of philanthropic and civic-minded individuals dedicated to making a significant impact to the well-being of Clay and Platte counties through a yearly donation.
 One grant up to $30,000 is awarded yearly for a program/project that provides services that improve the lives of Clay and/or Platte county residents.